 In 2015 Michael was inducted as cinematographer in the Ocean Artists Society, an organization uniting artists worldwide to raise awareness and protect the marine environment through art.
 Michael is also a founding Navigator of the Central Caribbean Marine Institute; a leading scientific research centre in the Caribbean focusing on coral reef restoration, research on coral resilience, and ocean education.
 The illustrious Explorers Club welcomed him as a Fellow member in 2017 (FI17).

-Michael recently finished a feature documentary – Epiphany – a story about shark conservation, conquering fear, reinventing life and autism.
+Michael recently finished a feature documentary – Epiphany – a story about shark conservation, conquering fear, personal growth, and reinventing life.